mesilat/mondrian-jira/README.md

 docker build -t mondrian-jira .
 ```

-Or you can use a public image:
+Or you can use public image:

 ```
 docker run -p 8080:8080 \